LLC Formation in Texas

 Name Availability

 In forming a Texas LLC, one of the first things to consider is the company name, and this means first determining if one’s name of choice is available.
 The easy names tend to be taken so a measure of creativity may be required.
 The old standard was that a proposed LLC name could not be deceptively similar to an existing entity’s name, presumably to avoid confusing the public.
-The current requirement is that the name of a new entity must be distinguishable from the names of other entities in the secretary of state’s database—a loosening of the rules to more effectively compete with other pro-business jurisdictions.
+The current requirement is that the name of a new entity must be distinguishable from the names of other entities in the secretary of state’s database—a loosening of the rules to more effectively compete with other pro-business jurisdictions like Nevada.

 If a preferred name is unavailable, this should not be cause for distress since the better strategy for asset protection purposes is often to use a generic name for the LLC plus an assumed name for public visibility and day-to-day company operations.

-Choice of Manager-Managed Versus Member-Managed
+Manager-Managed Versus Member-Managed

 An LLC is managed by its governing authority which consists of governing persons who act according to the LLC’s governing documents.
 These are all defined terms in the BOC.
-The job of the governing authority is to “direct the management of the business and affairs of the company and exercise or authorize the exercise of the powers of the company as provided by: (1) the company agreement; and (2) provisions” of the Business Organizations Code applicable to LLCs (Bus.
+The job of the governing authority is to “direct the management of the business and affairs of the company and exercise or authorize the exercise of the powers of the company as provided by: (1) the company agreement; and (2) provisions” of the Business Organizations Code applicable to LLCs.
+Bus.
 Orgs.
 Code Sec.
-101.252).
+101.252.

 The certificate of formation must state the nature of the new LLC’s governing authority—i.e., whether the LLC will be manager-managed or member-managed.
 Most new LLCs choose to be manager-managed, although one may form an LLC without managers—in which case the LLC is considered to be managed directly by the members (member-managed).